 I then removed the cardboard by pulling it gently out of the side of the fabric and placed these larger pieces in a stack on the shelf.

-I organize my fabric also by color so I have a stack for blue, purple, pink, low volume (white, neutrals) etc.
+I also organize my fabric collection by color so I have a stack for blue, purple, pink, low volume (white, neutrals) etc.

 If I left the cardboard inside it would make this stack bulkier but it might make it easier to keep neat if I pinned it (similar to the comic book boards).
 However, since I know I don’t pull this fabric out as often I am happy with this solution.